 - A 4-year degree from an accredited institution of higher education, mediation experience, and have four years of management, administrative or professional experience.

 The Commission has adopted Guidelines for Interpreting MSC Rule 8.B(2)(c) which further clarify the type of threshold experience the Commission is seeking in non-attorney applicants.
-If you have any question about your eligibility to be certified, you may contact the Commission and seek a Provisional Pre-Training Approval of Eligibility to be certified prior to registering for training.
+If you have any question about your eligibility to be certified, you may contact the Commission and seek an MSC Provisional Pretraining Packet to be certified prior to registering for training.

 Training and Observation Requirements